Wado ("thank you") for coming here to meet us, and to get to know a little about us at Turtle Mound Flutes.

 Henry and Johnny Kee were said to be very talented musically.
 Henry was a piano tuner who, it is said, had perfect pitch.
 Although without formal training, both could pick up just about any musical instrument and play it.
 Johnny once made a 5-string banjo using a parking meter head for the round frame.
-I had that banjo for many years before returning it to my cousin.
+I currently have that banjo, although it long ago became unplayable.
 Clemma (called "Aunt Bea") is said to have been a very good piano player, and they all loved to sing.
 This side of my family must have had an influence on love of playing and singing.

 Dora Louise Kee, the middle child of John H.P, and Phoeba, married a Swiss immigrant named Adolph Kunz.
 Dora (my Grandma Kunz) and Adolph Kunz had eight children, the youngest a girl named Helen Louise Kunz, born August 19, 1923.
 While in the U.S. Navy teaching laboratory technology in California near the end of World War II, Helen met a young sailor from Milwaukee, Wisconsin named Irvin John Ellis, who was one of her students.
 They fell in love and married at Treasure Island, CA on Valentine's Day of 1945.
 When Helen became pregnant, she was given a medical discharge from the Navy and returned home to Springfield, Missouri to have a son (me) on March 20, 1946.
 She often reminded me that I was the cause of her military discharge.